Pinperepette/ppl/README.md

 ## PPL Python Process Launch

+### it's a simple utility to do things the way I like to do them ...
+BAD and rapid

 ### Have you ever had to kill a subprocess or a process launched by a script as a daemon?
 ### with ppl you do it easy, greep process && kill. the end.